kiarashRezaei/AnomalyDetection_OpticalTransponders-NDA/README.md

 **Approach:**

-1- Pure TL:
+###1- Pure TL:

 We performed training and hyper parameter tuning on the domain A, evaluated the model on a testset containing images from domain B

-2- Domain adaptation:
+###2- Domain adaptation:

-a) We performed training and hyper parameter tuning on the domain A
+a) We performed training and hyper parameter tuning on the domain A.
-b) In each step, the model is re-trained using batches of 10 images from the domain B (16 steps)
+b) In each step, the model is re-trained using batches of 10 images from the domain B (16steps).
-c) We evaluate the resulting models on a test set of unseen images belong to domain B
+c) We evaluate the resulting models on a test set of unseen images belong to domain B.

 ## Alternative: Covariance Feature Space

 An alternative approach based on covariance feature space is considered for anomaly detection.
 **Approach:**

-1- extract statistical features (Mean, Variance, skewness and Kurtosis) of images along the column, in both spatial and Fourier domain.
+###1- extract statistical features (Mean, Variance, skewness and Kurtosis) of images along the column, in both spatial and Fourier domain.
-2- Create a new feature space based on the covariance matrix of each feature vector of each image and check the sparebility of this new feature space
+###2- Create a new feature space based on the covariance matrix of each feature vector of each image and check the sparebility of this new feature space
-3- PCA
+###3- PCA
-4- Training both models on the covariance feature space (with and without PCA)
+###4- Training both models on the covariance feature space (with and without PCA)

 ## Explainable Artificial Intelligence (XAI): GradCAM